aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/legendentrycollection/_index.md

 ﻿---
 title: LegendEntryCollection
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: Represents a collection of all the LegendEntrynodejscpplegendentry objects in the specified chart legend.
+description: Represents a collection of all the LegendEntry..legendentry objects in the specified chart legend.
 type: docs
 url: /nodejs-cpp/legendentrycollection/
 ---

 ## LegendEntryCollection class

-Represents a collection of all the [LegendEntry](/nodejs-cpp/legendentry/) objects in the specified chart legend.
+Represents a collection of all the [LegendEntry](../legendentry/) objects in the specified chart legend.

 ```javascript
 class LegendEntryCollection;